 See?
 When you change the controlling idea, you are still writing a paragraph about the topic (“organic food”), but now you “control” or limit the content of your paragraph to the controlling idea.

-For this controlling idea, you would only include in your paragraph, information that supports the idea that is is not healthier than non-organic food.
+For this controlling idea, you would only include in your paragraph information that supports the idea that is organic food is no better for you than non-organic food.

 Let’s look at another set of examples below.

 Topic + controlling idea 1: Online courses has many advantages.